Transport map accelerated Markov chain Monte Carlo: Proof of ergodicity

-for any $\delta>0$.
-Recall that $\bar{\mapp}^{(k)}$ is the minimizer of \eqref{eq:regopt}, which is based on a $k$-sample Monte Carlo approximation of the KL divergence.
-As the number of samples grows, this Monte Carlo estimate will converge to the KL divergence.
-By Proposition 2.2 of \cite{Homem-de-Mello2008}, $\bar{\mapp}$ will then converge in probability to the minimizer of \eqref{eq:regopt} that would be obtained using an exact KL divergence in the objective.
-This convergence occurs in spite of the correlation between MCMC samples.
-Thus, as $k\rightarrow \infty$, $\mathbb{P}\left(\left\| \bar{\mapp}^{(k)} -\bar{\mapp}^{(k+K_U)} \right\| \geq \delta \right)$ will approach zero for any $\delta > 0$.
-Subsequently, $\tk_{\bar{\mapp}^{(k)}}$ satisfies the diminishing adaptation condition. \end{proof}
+Recall that $\bar{\mapp}^{(K)}$ is the minimizer of \eqref{eq:regopt}, which is based on a $K$-sample Monte Carlo approximation of the KL divergence.
+To notationally simplify \eqref{eq:regopt}, we will now use the convention that $\log(0)=-\infty$ and define the objective functions $f_i^{(K)}(\mapp_i)$ and $f_i^{(K+K_U)}(\mapp_i)$ as

-We now have all the components necessary for the proof of Theorem \ref{thm:ergodic} given in Section \ref{sec:convergence}.